pawelgrzybek/pawelgrzybek.com/content/posts/2016-09-28-trailing-comma-in-ecmascript2017-function-parameter-list.md

 ---
 title: Trailing comma in ECMAScript 2017 function parameter list
-description: Object and array literals already allow us to leave a trailing comma.
+summary: Object and array literals already allow us to leave a trailing comma.
 ECMAScript 2017 adds the same functionality to the function parameter list.
 photo: 2016-09-28.jpg
 ---